-- Pages with temporary redirects Temporary redirects are triggered when a page has a 302 or 307 http status code.
+- Pages with temporary redirects Temporary redirects are triggered when a page has a 302 or 307 HTTP status code.
 This means that the page has moved temporarily to a new location.
 Although the page will be indexed by a search engine, it will not pass any link juice to the redirected page.

-- Images missing an alt attribute An alt attribute is used to describe an image in a textual context.
+- Images are missing an alt attribute An alt attribute is used to describe an image in a textual context.
 Search engines may interpret an alt tag to identify the purpose of the image.
 This is a great way to increase your page relevance as it relates to a topic.

 - Pages with slow load time A slow page can be frustrating for a user and will lower your relevance in the eyes of a search engine.
-Most users will not put up with a slow page and go else where.
+Most users will not put up with a slow page and go elsewhere.
 A search engine understands this and will do the same.
 This test fails if it takes longer than 7 seconds to load the page.

-- Pages with a low text to html ratio The amount of text compared to HTML tags represents your text to HTML ratio.
+- Pages with a low text to HTML ratio The amount of text compared to HTML tags represents your text to HTML ratio.
 This test will fail if the ratio is less than 10%.
 A search engine can only look at your text to determine the page's relevance.
-If there is an abundance of HTML compared to actual content, it will have difficulty segmenting the content.
+If there is an abundance of HTML compared to the actual content, it will have difficulty segmenting the content.
 Furthermore, too much HTML may cause your page to load much slower.

 - Pages missing an encoding declaration Specifying an encoding for a page will ensure that each character is displayed properly.
-Generally this usually set to utf-8 but depending on the language of the page, this could be different.
-Example: <meta charset='utf-8'>
+Generally, this usually set to utf-8, but depending on the language of the page, this could be different.
+Example: <meta charset='utf-8'>.

 - Pages missing a doctype declaration A doctype is the first thing that appears in your page's source code and instructs a web browser which version of HTML you are using.
-If this is not specified then your code could be interpreted incorrectly and become uncrawlable.
+If this is not specified, then your code could be interpreted incorrectly and become uncrawlable.